Megadwarf47/ProjectOutlawn/launcher/readme.md

 # GW2

-[❌] Change args depending on the game
+[❌] Change args depending on the game (not sure if needed, haven't checked)